awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-user-sign-in.rst

       **To set up Facebook sign-in**

       #.
 In a terminal window, navigate to the root of your app files and add the auth category to your app.
-The CLI will prompt you for configuration parameters.
+The CLI prompts you for configuration parameters.

          .. code-block:: none